Project-Platypus/J3/README.md

 To build a native application for your operating system, run `mvn clean install`.
 This will generate an installer appropriate for your system, such as an MSI on Windows, inside the `target/` folder.

-We also provide pre-compiled releases for Windows and Linux, available under the Releases page.
+We also provide pre-compiled releases for Windows (`.msi`), Linux (`.deb`), and MacOS (`.dmg`), available under the Releases page.

 ## Quarantine

-This tool is currently not signed for MacOS and might be quarantined after installation.
-The error will state the J3 application is damaged, but this can be fixed by running:
+Our releases are currently not signed, which may result in Windows or MacOS blocking the application.
+On Windows, you will see a prompt which can be overridden.
+On MacOS, it displays an error stating the application is "damaged".
+This can be fixed by removing the quarantine attribute:

 ```bash